reinaldoarrosi/DependencyResolver/README.md

 - Have fun!

 ## Usage
-To register your classes you must create a DependencyModule and override the **load** method
+To bind your classes you must create a DependencyModule and override the **load** method

     public class DefaultModule extends DependencyModule {